 In 2004, the OCIA issued bond series 2004A that refunded a significant portion of the 1999A bonds.
-Consequently, the amortization of the 1999A bond issue will end in 2010.
-The lease agreement will no longer secure the 1999A bond issue but will now act as security for the 2004A bond issue over the term of the lease through the year 2020.
-As a result, there are two amortization schedules, which have been combined, related to this one lease agreement.
+Consequently, the amortization of the 1999A bond issue ended in 2010.
+The lease agreement no longer secures the 1999A bond issue but now acts as security for the 2004A bond issue over the term of the lease through the year 2020.

-During the years ended June 30, 2010 and 2009, OCIA made lease principal and interest payments totaling \$159,206 and \$159,195, respectively, on behalf of the University.
+During the years ended June 30, 2011 and 2010, OCIA made lease principal and interest payments totaling \$159,194 and \$159,206, respectively, on behalf of the University.
 These onbehalf payments have been recorded as restricted state appropriations in the University's statements of revenues, expenses and changes in net assets.

-In November 2005, the Oklahoma Capital Improvement Authority (OCIA) issued its OCIA Bond Issues, 2005 Series F and G. Of the total bond indebtedness, the Oklahoma State Regents for Higher Education allocated the University \$22,876,760 and \$96,640 for the Series 2005F and 2005G, respectively.
+In November 2005, OCIA issued its OCIA Bond Issues, 2005 Series F and G. Of the total bond indebtedness, the Oklahoma State Regents for Higher Education allocated the University \$22,876,760 and \$96,640 for the Series 2005F and 2005G, respectively.
 Concurrently with the allocation, the University entered into a lease agreement with OCIA for those amounts.
 The lease agreement provides for the University to make specified monthly payments to OCIA over the terms of the agreements.
 The proceeds of the bonds and subsequent leases are to provide for capital improvements at the University.